Generic Name: gatifloxacin (ga-ti-FLOKS-a-sin)

 Treating infections caused by certain bacteria.

-Tequin tablets is a fluoroquinolone antibiotic.
+Tequin tablets are a fluoroquinolone antibiotic.
 It works by stopping the production of proteins that bacteria need to survive.

 Do NOT use Tequin tablets if: